 DL: I can’t say for sure, as I had little view of the business side of the company.
 I do think that sometimes the company relied too much on deadlines and pushing products out before they could reach their full potential.
 As such, some of the finished games weren’t as good as they could have been.
 Also, relying on an endless stream of Army Men games likely didn’t help.

-How different were those last few years of work at 3DO compared to your earlier years at the company?
+How different were those last years at 3DO?

 DL: As was happening across the industry, the development teams were getting larger to handle the more complex next generation systems, which meant that game development in general got more expensive.
 On Battletanx: Global Assault, we had perhaps a dozen people working on it and got the game done in less than a year.
 For WarJetz on PlayStation 2, we had about 20 people and six months.
 By the time we got to Jacked, which was being built for the PlayStation 2, Xbox, and Gamecube, we had a dev team of more than 50 people and had been working on the game for a year and a half by the time of the bankruptcy.
 As such, one of the things the management did to try to cut costs was to just ‘ask’ all of us to work longer hours.
 By the time 3DO ended, I was pretty burned out.